 Normal BIOS in old 2- or 386 computers (sometimes even in early 486s) allows only 2 hard drives connected to one controller channel - IDE or MFM.
 However, it is possible to make this computer detect more hard drives by installing a second ISA controller card and running a DOS driver.

-First, let's start with a small explaination about hard drives in 286 and 386 AT computers.
-XTs are much different, they have own BIOSes for controllers.
+First, let's start with a small explanation about hard drives in 286 and 386 AT computers.
+XTs are much different, they have own BIOSes in controller boardss.
 In AT computers each HDD controller occupies some resources: